-Following the sale of the trade and assets of Arista Laboratories, Inc in the year, the Group changed from three to two operating segments which are the Group's two divisions, namely Packaging Machinery and Instrumentation & Tobacco Machinery.
-The divisions offer different products and services and form the basis of the Group's management and internal reporting structure.
-Further details in respect of the products and services offered by each of the two divisions can be found on pages 2 and 3.
-A commentary on the performance of the two operating segments during the year is provided in the Operating review on pages 6 to 8.
-All segment information is prepared in accordance with the Group accounting policies shown on pages 38 to 41.
+The Group has two operating segments which are the Group's two divisions and form the basis of the Group's management and internal reporting structure.
+Further details in respect of the products and services offered by each of the two divisions can be found on page 1.
+A commentary on the performance of the two operating segments during the year is provided in the Operating review on pages 4 and 5.
+All segment information is prepared in accordance with the Group accounting policies shown on pages 40 to 44.

 Information regarding the results of each operating segment is included below.
 Performance is measured based on underlying segment operating profit as included in the internal management reports provided to the Group's chief operating decision maker.
 Segment profit or loss includes those central items that are allocated to segment results in the internal management accounts.
-Unallocated items comprise defined benefit pension scheme net costs, profit on sale of surplus property, net financing income/expense and taxation.
+Unallocated items comprise defined benefit pension scheme net costs, profit on sale of surplus property, net financing income/ expense and taxation.
 The unallocated items are excluded from segment profit or loss as they are managed centrally by employees at the Group's head office as corporate activities.